benporter/sentimentAFINN/README.md

 ## Installing the sentimentAFINN package

 The sentimentAFINN package is currently only on github and not cran yet.
 To install the package from github, use the install_guthub() function from the devtools package.
-You only have to do this once, then you can just call the library() function to load the sentimentAFINN package.
+You only have to do this once on your machine, then you can just call the library() function to load the sentimentAFINN package.

         install.packages("devtools")
         library(devtools)